 Digital Research Fellowship

-Awarded competitively to scholars at any phase of their careers, the fellowship is designed to support popular music research that utilizes data to draw new insights or reinforce prior understandings.
+Awarded competitively to scholars at any phase of their careers, the fellowship is designed to support popular music research that utilizes data to reveal new insights or reinforce prior understandings.
 The recipient will receive $1,000 and access to the MusicID platform for one year (all other applicants will receive access to the platform for six months).
-Special preference is given to proposals that demonstrate how they will benefit from access to the Music ID platform.
-The recipient is expected to write a 1-2 page final report at the end of their fellowship year, describing the research they conducted and their preliminary findings.
+Special preference will be given to proposals that demonstrate how they will benefit from access to the Music ID platform.
+The recipient is expected to write a short final report at the end of their fellowship year, describing the research they conducted and their preliminary findings.

 Submissions from faculty, independent scholars, and graduate students are all encouraged and welcome.
 International applicants are also welcome, but all submissions must be in English.

 2019 Allie Martin (Indiana University-Bloomington), "Ring the Alarm: Tracking Chart Performance During Black Lives Matter, 2014-2019"